 Below is an explanation of how I prepare my baths and what I use.
 For some baths, I don’t rinse off until showering the next day and I stay in the bath at least 30 minutes.
 For an article on herbals baths I posted a few years ago please click here.

 Dandelion & Burdock Root Bath: ½ cup burdock root & ½ cup dandelion root/leaves.
 Simmered for 30 minutes then strained into a bathtub with warm water.

 I have used this bath over the years to stimulate digestion and as an overall detox bath.
-Both these herbs help clean the blood, purify the liver and they increase the output of urine by the kidneys.
+Both these herbs help clean the blood, purify the liver, and increase the output of urine by the kidneys.
 After bathing in these herbs, it is normal to urinate frequently for a few hours following the bath.

 Apple Cider Vinegar Lemon Bath: 2 cups apple cider vinegar & the juice of one small lemon mixed into a bathtub with hot water.
 A fantastic bath to eliminate body odor in teens, lol.
 Also has proven great for muscle aches, sprains, and skin blemishes in our family.